As the corporate legend goes, Google’s internal code of conduct includes instructions to “do the right thing.”

 With our own customers, we’ve already seen the many ways that thoughtful incentive management and recognition tactics can pay dividends in productivity, job satisfaction, and retention.
 When people feel valued at work, they’re far more likely to want to stay and be happy to do so.

 But the impact starts all the way back at recruitment!
 In a survey of 2,000 American jobseekers, more than half agreed that a company’s benefits and perks are a major factor in considering whether to even accept a job offer.
+86% of large to mid-sized employers offer financial wellness rewards!
+If you are looking to survey your employees, feel free to take advantage of our free employee benefits survey template!

 But what if you’re not working with a search-engine-sized budget?
 (Most of us aren’t!)